Three charged with Maltese blogger murder

 On Monday, police arrested 10 Maltese nationals in connection with the murder.
 Police operations took place in the town of Marsa, and the Bugibba and Zebbug areas.

-Prime Minister Joseph Muscat said some of the 10 detainees were already known to the police while others had criminal records.
+Prime Minister Joseph Muscat, who is not related to Vincent Muscat, said some of the 10 detainees were already known to the police while others had criminal records.

 The Times of Malta reports that the three men who have been charged were among those arrested.